BlueBrain/bluima/README.md

     > mvn clean install -Dblue_uima_home={PATH_TO_HOME}

 Get yourself a coffee.
 Rinse and repeat above command if error is "could not download artifacts"

-### Eclipse

-* Tested with 4.2 and latest m2e plugin
-* Make sure you have built the codebase with the above step
-* Import the modules you need with: File -> Import... -> Existing Maven Projects
-* Set BLUIMA_HOME in Eclipse
- * Preferences: Java > Installed JRE > Edit
- * -Xms1G -Xmx4G -Dbluima_home=/Users/richarde/trunk

 ### Maven Tests